a2n2k3p4/tutorium-nontri-login-mockup/README.md

 # tutorium-nontri-login-mockup
-The mockup KU Nontri login protocol project, Tutorium.
+The mockup KU Nontri login protocol of our project, Tutorium.